Location: Upstate

 So, throughout your career, have you had a specific moment or project that you’ve created that kind of resonated with you or had a significant impact on your life?
 Maybe it’s a design.
 Maybe it’s a project.

 And then I guess what ended up happening, was this was all designed down in South Carolina.
-And then they want to move the brand to New York, they were moving everything to New York, because you New York designs better than anybody else or something.
-But anyway, so when that happened, Target said, what happened, this doesn’t look like what it was because they hired all new people.
-And, and then, it just didn’t go anywhere after that.
-But so, launching that that Springmade brand was it was pretty cool.
+And then they wanted to move the brand to New York, they were moving everything to New York, because New York designs better than anybody else or something.
+But anyway, when that happened, Target said, this doesn’t look like what it was because they hired all the new people.
+And then, it just didn’t go anywhere after that.
+But so, launching that Spring Maid brand was pretty cool.
 I really enjoyed that.
-And I think like my other things are, so I do my own fiber art.
-So I designed like art quilts, but they’re so like a cow, for instance.
+And I think my other things are, so I do my own fiber art.
+I designed art quilts, but they’re so like a cow, for instance.
 And I’ll paint it and then a thread painted on the on the sewing machine.
 And when I did that, I actually I entered it in a contest; I won first place in the quilt show.
 So, that was pretty cool.
 So you know things like that.
 Modes of accomplishments.
 But that’s just something I like to do on the side.
 When I get home at night.
 I still create and do my own stuff.

-Yeah, creativity is number one, I think everybody’s creative.
-I think, also organization-like; it’s funny because I remember my professor back in grad school, and I didn’t get it then.
+Yeah, creativity is the number one thing.
+I think everybody is creative.
+I think it’s also organization-like; it’s funny because I remember my professor back in grad school, and I didn’t get it then.
 And I kind of was mad when she said; she had this little accent, she would be she’s Argentina, she goes, Kathy 80%- 20% is design.
 80% is everything else.
 And I’m like, what, you know, I want 100% design.
 But, when you get into corporate and when you start going out there and making your own career, I realized she was so right, because like 20% is really designed.
-80% is the marketing.
-It’s organization; it’s just the communication; there’s so much more, and really, 20% is designed.
+80% is marketing.
+It’s organization; it’s just communication; there’s so much more, and really, 20% is designed.

 Amazing.
 So, just as we wrap up, along with marketing yourself and learning that background, is there any other advice that you can recommend to people who are trying to break into a field like yours?

-Yeah, yeah, yeah, and don’t compare yourself to anybody.
+Yeah, and don’t compare yourself to anybody.
 Just be you.
-That’s that’s one thing.
-I think with social media because I do it.
+That’s one thing.
+I think about social media because I like it.
 I look.
 Oh, that person is so good.
 Like, I’ll never be like that.
-And like, that’s the only downfall I think of social media is like you got to just like I tell my kids, you be you.
-You be you, and that’s all you should worry about.
-Not worry about whatever anybody else thinks; you just got to do you and find you.
+And like, that’s the only downfall I think social media is like you got to just like I tell my kids, you be you.
+You are you, and that’s all you should worry about.
+Not worry about whatever anybody else thinks; you just have got to do you and find you.
 So yeah.

 For sure.
 That’s great advice.
-So thank you so much.
+Thank you so much.

 • Kathryn Lawrie